indeedeng/imhotep/docs/overview.md

 To explore your Imhotep data, you can use IQL, a query language similar to SQL.
 You can use the IQL web client to send queries to your Imhotep cluster.
 The client is a single page interface with a query editor at the top of the page.
 Each IQL query produces a result table below the editor.

 To launch the IQL web client, open a browser and navigate to the IQL URL provided when you created the cluster on AWS.
+If you don't see a newly created index, clear your cache.

 The query editor includes the following controls:
 <table>
    <tr>
     <td valign="top">`from`</td>